 - Pricing Plans are not Cheap

-Despite offering a high subscription price of $8.32/month, ExpressVPN is our top recommended VPN for iPhone and for good reason.
+Despite offering a high subscription price of $8.32/month, ExpressVPN is one of our top recommendations as an iPhone VPN.

 Firstly, its iOS app works only on iOS versions 8 and above making it incredibly well suited or more recent iPhone generations as compared to the rest of the providers.